Vid-02/Vid-02/README.md

 ## About Me

-I am a backend-focused Software Engineer specializing in **distributed systems and production-grade services** that operate reliably under **scale, concurrency, and failure**.
-My work focuses on building **fault-tolerant execution platforms, data-intensive pipelines, and low-latency backend services**, with an emphasis on **correctness, observability, and predictable system behavior** across **ETL pipelines, enterprise integrations, distributed schedulers, and event-driven architectures**.
+I am a backend focused Software Engineer specializing in **distributed systems and production-grade services** that operate reliably under **scale, concurrency, and failure**.
+My work focuses on building **fault-tolerant execution platforms, data-intensive pipelines, and low latency backend services**, with an emphasis on **correctness, observability, and predictable system behavior** across **ETL pipelines, enterprise integrations, distributed schedulers, and event driven architectures**.

 I approach AI and machine learning from an **engineering-first perspective**, treating models as software components that must be **deployed, monitored, validated, and safely evolved in production**.
-I am particularly interested in **ML inference systems, failure analysis, and system-level validation**, and I prioritize **clear system design, disciplined trade-off reasoning, and ownership of production outcomes**.
+I am particularly interested in **ML inference systems, failure analysis, and system level validation**, and I prioritize **clear system design, disciplined trade-off reasoning, and ownership of production outcomes**.

 ---